HIP-infrastructure/app-in-browser/README.md

 readlink -f /dev/dri/by-path/pci-0000:`lspci | grep NVIDIA | awk '{print $1}'`-card | xargs basename
 ```

-6. Install the backend with `./scripts/installbackend.sh`.
+6. Build all docker images with `./scripts/buildall.sh`.
+Sit back as this will likely take some time :)
 7. Generate credentials for the REST API of the backend with `./scripts/gencreds.sh`.
-8. Build all docker images with `./scripts/buildall.sh`.
-Sit back as this will likely take some time :)

-## Running `app-in-browser`
-1. Launch the backend with `./scripts/launchbackend.sh`
+8. Install and start the backend with `./scripts/installbackend.sh`.

+## Using `app-in-browser`
-2. Control servers using the following REST API:
+1. Control servers using the following REST API:

 http://`url`:8060/control/server?action=`action`&sid=`sid`&hipuser=`hipuser`